How Does Your Home Feel Today?

 Reflection — Take a moment to notice

-Where in your home do you go to recharge and reset — or is there nowhere that feels truly restorative yet?
+Where in your home do you go when you need to stop, or is there nowhere that feels like that kind of place?

 Practical Guidance - Creating Space for Rest